-0-15% of the Net Asset Value of the Fund will be invested in cash.
+An average of 3.3% of the Net Asset Value of the Fund has been invested in cash during the year to 30 June 2024.

 What actions have been taken to meet the environmental and/or social characteristics during the reference period?